theoanalyse/theoanalyse.github.io/_posts/2022-10-09-M2-DEVBIO-Turing-Patterns.markdown

 ---
 layout: post
-title:  "Turing instabilities : p cells on a ring"
+title:  "On the study of Turing instabilities in the $p$ cells reaction-diffusion model with two morphogens"
 date:   2022-10-09 22:53:16 +0200
 categories: project
 ---

-# On the study of Turing instabilities in the $p$ cells reaction-diffusion model with two morphogens  (M2 DEVBIO - HW1)

 ## Some biological context